 Start with the least critical data that you can.
 In the early stages, it's a good approach to use backup data and archives.

 One kind of lower-risk job that makes a good starting test is backfilling by running burst processing on archive data.
 You can set up jobs that fill gaps in processing for data that existed before your current jobs were in place.
-Starting with burst jobs can often provide experience with scaling on GCP early in your migration plan.
+Starting with burst jobs can often provide experience with scaling on Google Cloud early in your migration plan.
 This can help you when you begin migrating more critical jobs.

 The following diagram shows an example of a typical backfill hybrid architecture.